zhiming99/rpc-frmwrk/README.md

 ---
 [`Thu 06 Aug 2020 11:02:28 PM Beijing`]
-1. still debugging the authentication module. some progress are made. many disturbing events happened in the last two weeks, such as 30-hour black-out, and new system update degraded the computer performance to 800MHz.
-Fortunately, everything return to normal. hopefully, next week the authentication support will be able to work.
+1. Still debugging the authentication module.
+And some progress are made.
+Many disturbing events happened in the last two weeks, such as 30-hour black-out, and buggy system update degraded the computer performance to 800MHz.
+Fortunately, everything returns to normal now.
+Hopefully, next week we will see the authentication support able to work.

 [`Sun 26 Jul 2020 08:12:16 PM Beijing`]
 1. Submitted the Kerberos support to the main branch.
 It is not debugged yet.
 So it surely cannot work for now.
 And if you want to give a shot to the framework, please try version 0.3. :)